TrevorRawlings/FundingCircle/README.markdown

 If this program is only intended for generating relatively small tables (where n < 100) I consider the [simple approach](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/simple_prime_generator.rb) a good compromise.
-If 500 or more prime numbers are required then the simple approach begins to take a noticeable length of time and the slightly more complex Sieve of Eratosthenes preforms noticeably better (see the performance tests below).
+If 500 or more prime numbers are required then the simple approach takes a noticeable length of time and the slightly more complex Sieve of Eratosthenes preforms noticeably better (see the performance tests below).